What Is React and Why It Matters for Your Business in 2025

 • Container components;

-• Function components.
+• Functional components.

 Such component characteristics add more functionality, flexibility, and customization capacity to your web application.
 You can reuse components of any level or change them, and it won't hurt your further updates.
 That's because the React components have their own controls and logic.
 React components don't mutate but get replaced with another component of the same type and purpose.